List of News and Information about survey on 4WheelsNews.com

 Read the latest news and information about survey published on 4WheelsNews.com!
 View comments and pictures about survey on 4WheelsNews.com!

-General Motors grabbed three of the five highest-scored mainstream brands in the US Customer Service Index Study conducted and released by J.D.
+General Motors grabbed three of the five highest-scored mainstream brands in the United States Customer Service Index Study conducted and released by J.D.
 Power and Associates.
-With a score 836 of the 1,000 possible, Buick managed to defend its crown as top mass-market brand.
-At close second is Mini with 834 points.
+With a score 836 points of the 1,000 possible, Buick managed to defend its crown as top mass-market brand.
+At close second is the Mini brand with 834 points.

 He added that if dealers failed to handle those recalls well, the GM brands “would have had a much more difficult time in CSI this year.”
 GM recalled 26.9 million vehicles in the United States last year, mostly over faulty ignition switches.
 The auto industry recalled over 60 million vehicles last year, almost double the previous record.Read the entire article 3 GM brands among the top 5 in US customer satisfaction survery